 My route into Trieste brought me in by the Grand Canal which is not a canal in the conventional sense but a small waterway that allowed cargo ships easier access into the city in days of yore.
 It is pretty notwithstanding the renovations currently taking place and it enabled me to quickly find my bearings.

 The Grand Canal together with a statue of James Joyce (Irish author & poet who lived in Trieste for a while and amongst other things wrote Ulysses – never read it myself but I do recall one of his quotes “Ireland sober is Ireland stiff”)

-From the Canal, it is a very short walk down to the Molo Audace which is a large stone paved promenade (a bit like a flat pier without any arcade or amusements) that stretches 300 metres out to sea such that the locals and people like me can get a good view back towards the city.
-Unfortunately, I arrived at the end of the Molo as the sun came over the rooftops and while the view was tremendous my photos weren’t.
+From the Canal, it is a very short walk down to the Molo Audace which is a large stone paved promenade (a bit like a flat pier without an arcade or amusements) which stretches 300 metres out to sea such that the locals and people like me can get a good view back towards the city.
+Unfortunately, I reached the far end of the Molo just as the sun came over the rooftops and, while the views were tremendous, my photos weren’t.
 From the Molo it is only a hundred metres or so to the Piazza dell’ Unita Italia which is, I read, “the largest square situated next to the sea in Europe”.
 Whatever, it is impressive with it’s six white palaces that now serve a considerably more mundane function.